 Getting a degree isn’t easy.
-Sometimes it doesn’t take much for your grades to dip; a couple of bad assignments, a tough lecturer who grades harshly or an exam question that seems impossible to answer.
+Sometimes it doesn’t take much for your grades to dip; a couple of bad assignments, mitigating circumstances, a tough lecturer who grades harshly or an exam question that seems impossible to answer.

 It’s well-known that many employers look for graduates with a 2.1 degree classification or higher.
 For those that end up with a 2.2, it can feel like your hard work was for nothing and your career prospects aren’t looking great.
 This isn’t the case!

 There are plenty of fantastic jobs available for graduates with a 2.2 degree result.
 Your job search may be a little trickier than if you had a higher classification, but don’t be disheartened.

 You do need to be realistic.
 If you were hoping to break into a particularly competitive industry that does require top grades, you may have to be open-minded and explore some other options.
 Most industries, however, do have plenty of opportunities where graduate recruiters and employers accept 2.2 graduates.

 The good news is many employers are becoming more open-minded about the graduates they employ.
 Having a specific degree or grade isn’t all that important for many roles as it isn’t always the best indicator of how well you will perform at work.

 Did you know?
 Even big-name graduate scheme employers, such as the ‘Big 4’ accountancy firms, are relaxing their recruitment requirements and now accept graduates with a lower degree grade.